signalfx/vmstat-collectd/README.md

 # The default Collectd types database
 TypesDB "/usr/share/collectd/types.db"
 # The custom types database
-TypesDB "/usr/share/collectd/iostat_types.db"
+TypesDB "/usr/share/collectd/collectd-vmstat/vmstat_types.db"
 ```

-Once functioning, the `iostat` data should then be visible via your various
+Once functioning, the `vmstat` data should then be visible via your various
 output plugins.
 Please note, that you need to restart collectd service after
 plugin installation, as usual.